 - To provide an inclusive education bearing in mind the particular needs of all pupils within the school.

 - To use their voice to create music as well as have the opportunity to play a musical instrument or use technology to compose and perform music.

 - To learn how to use pitch, rhythm, beat, texture and other musical dimensions to explore music and the work of musicians.

-Early Years- Our children in the Early Years follow the Development Matters document where we ensure they have the experiences to use their voices and play musical instruments.
-They will learn to create their own music and songs.
-Children can use their ideas and feelings to explore musical elements and experiences.
-Reception will follow the scheme of Charanga.
+Our children in the Early Years follow the Development Matters document where we ensure they have the experiences to use their voices and play musical instruments.
+They learn to create their own music and songs.
+Children use their ideas and feelings to explore musical elements and experiences.
+Reception follow the Charanga scheme of work.

-To enrich the children’s learning the children will use the music scheme of Charanga, which gives children the opportunities to listen, compose and review different styles of music.
-Their skills and knowledge are built upon as they progress through the school.
 Children in Key Stage Two have the chance to take part in an end of year performance in the Summer Term.
-Past shows have been ‘The Wizard of Oz’, ‘The Sound of Music’ and ‘Oliver’.
+Past shows have been ‘The Wizard of Oz’, ‘The Sound of Music’ and ‘Oliver Twist’.
 Children can also join our school choir, who often perform at public events in the community as well as competitions.
-At Christmas the children perform in Nativity plays and a Christmas carol concert.
+At Christmas the children in Reception, Year 1 and Year 2 perform in Nativity plays and our Junior children perform in a Christmas Carol Service in church.
 Children have the opportunity to learn an instrument in Key Stage Two.
 In the Early Years and Key Stage One children have the opportunity to play and explore sounds and music with lots of different instruments such bells, shakers and drums.

 St Bridget’s Music Long term plan